Tasmania - East Coast

 Road trip planning

 My mother was visiting me during Easter last year and I thought it was a perfect way to spend time with her.
-I spoke to her and planned a road trip on the Coast to Coast of Tasmania.
+So, I spoke to her and planned a road trip to cover the Coast to Coast of Tasmania.
 I think I went overboard in planning and planned entire Coast to Coast road trip in just 4 days.

 Lesson learned: Tasmania may look like a small island, but you do need at least 7 to 8 days to do the Coast to Coast road trip with sightseeing, especially when you are only the driver.